HydroModPy/HydroModPy/docs/source/architecture/overview/two-databases.rst

      - Out of the results scope.
 Repopulated from the input cache and the data loaders

-Rebuild status: single-run re-registration exists today (``hmp catalog adopt``, which reads the on-disk ``simulation.parquet`` snapshot of an orphan store).
-A project-wide ``hmp reindex`` and the on-disk homes for parameters, geographic metadata, run environment, workflow trace, config and tags are still being built.
-Until they land, deleting a project index still loses those rows.
+Rebuild status: ``hmp catalog reindex`` rebuilds the whole index from the run directories.
+It reads each ``manifest.json`` as the seal of a complete run, then its ``simulation.parquet``, ``parameters.parquet``, ``metrics.parquet``, ``provenance.parquet``, GeoParquet features and ``provenance.json``.
+The rebuild fills a staging database and publishes it atomically, so the current index stays readable throughout.
+The losable class above is what a rebuild does not bring back.

 Provenance bridge
 -----------------